 If it is too starchy, by the time you are done with the recipe, you will have mashed potatoes instead.

-Waxy potatoes are the best for this recipe, aka red skin potatoes.
-(Read here about different types of potatoes and more recipes)
+Waxy potatoes are the best for this recipe, aka red-skin potatoes.

 Also, the original recipe calls for unpeeled potatoes.